The Soup Kitchen provides a nutritious meal and a food parcel to homeless men and women every Thursday morning.

 Orphaned and Vulnerable Children (OVC)

-Around 2001, St Martin’s set up a committee to tackle some of the social problems in impoverished communities emanating from the HIV-AIDS epidemic; the effect on orphaned and vulnerable children in particular.
+Around 2001, St Martin’s set up a committee to tackle some of the social problems, in impoverished communities, emanating from the HIV-AIDS epidemic, looking at the effect on orphaned and vulnerable children in particular.

-We exist to support, assist and put smiles on the faces of children at risk, and create an environment conducive for mutual support.
+We exist to support, assist, and put smiles on the faces of children at risk, as well as to create an environment conducive for mutual support.

-We take part in the ministry under the auspices of Lotsha Ministries.
+We take part in this ministry under the auspices of Lotsha Ministries.

 Our team is usually between five and ten members.
 We deliver courses to between ten and thirty inmates who graduate with a certificate from each course they complete.
 Courses must be approved by the Department of Correctional Services.
 Sessions are at Leeukop Medium C prison, Sunninghill.
 The team enters the prison on Saturdays at 09h00.

 We would love for you to get involved!